 - Add ice and then serve the watermelon margaritas.
 Garnish with lime, mint, and sliced jalapeno.

 You can skip the jalapenos if you don't like spice.
 Feel free to choose to use either salt or sugar for the rim - or a mixture of both.
 The recipe can be doubled or halved.
-For a frozen margarita, take the blended watermelon and freeze them in ice cubes.
+For a frozen margarita, take freeze the watermelon and add ice cubes.
 Blend with the other ingredients.

 Nutrition Information:Yield: 8 Serving Size: 1 cup